Zipp Duncan

 Zipp McCoy Duncan (born July 15, 1987) is an American former football guard.
 He was signed by the Philadelphia Eagles as an undrafted free agent in 2010.
 He played college football at Kentucky.

 Duncan was also a member of the Edmonton Eskimos, Dallas Vigilantes and Philadelphia Soul.

-Early years
+Early life

 Duncan was born and raised in Magnolia, Kentucky.
 He is the son of Steve and Fonda Duncan.
 Duncan has three younger siblings Drey, Christian, and Christina Duncan.
 Zipp attended Elizabethtown High School in Elizabethtown, Kentucky and graduated in 2005, along with football teammates Brandon Deaderick and Chris Todd.

 Duncan played under his father Steve Duncan who was an assistant coach.
 Duncans father also coached at Ft.
 Knox, Lone Oak high school and Murray High School.

 College career

 Duncan played college football at the University of Kentucky.
 He played in 12 games as a tight end before switching over to the offensive line in 2007.
 As a senior in 2009, Duncan earned second-team All-SEC honors as a left tackle.